snax4a/shy/README.md

 7. Open pgAdmin and connect to localhost.

-8. In pgAdmin (or via psql), run `server/config/shy-database.sql` to create a database called `shy` then adjust the DATABASE_URL in .env to set the URI with your credentials for this database.
+8. Using pgAdmin (or psql), run `server/config/shy-database.sql` to create a database called `shy` then adjust the DATABASE_URL in .env to set the URI with your credentials for this database.
+If using Heroku PostgreSQL, connect to the database they provided you then run lines 35 to the end (can't create a database on Heroku via DDL).

 ## Running tests, creating builds & deploying to Heroku